peterpakos/check_ipa_consistency/README.md

 The script checks consistency across FreeIPA servers.

-Put bind password into ipa_check_consistency.passwd file to stop password prompts.
+Put bind password in to ipa_check_consistency.passwd file to stop password prompts.

 Please note, it's been only tested in FreeIPA 4.2 (Centos 7.2) environment.